andavi/201n12-journals/day5.md

 ## Large Why

-I want a better life for myself, i.e. the opportunity to better my situation, progress in a career, and have autonomy and control in my life.
+I want a better life for myself, i.e. the opportunity to improve my situation, progress in a career, and have autonomy and control in my life.

 ## Small Why